wilsonmar/wilsonmar.github.io/_posts/2019-09-01-artifactory.md

 {% include l18n.html %}
 {% include _toc.html %}

-Artifactory is a <a target="_blank" href="https://www.wikiwand.com/en/List_of_software_package_management_systems">software package management system</a>
+Artifactory stores <strong>binary</strong> format assets such as executable files from builds, virtual memory (container) images, graphic image files, etc. (rather than textual source code).
+It caches local binary files as a proxy to public repositories, which make them quicker to obtain and provides a way to provide security-vetted (whitelisted) versions.

-which stores <strong>binary</strong> format assets such as executable files from builds, virtual memory (container) images, graphic image files, etc. (rather than textual source code).
+Wikipedia categorizes it as a <a target="_blank" href="https://www.wikiwand.com/en/List_of_software_package_management_systems">"software package management system"</a>.

-Also from JFrog is X-Ray which identifies vulnerabilities in transitive dependencies calling 3rd-party open-source libraries.
+Artifactory works with another JFrog product: X-Ray, which identifies vulnerabilities in transitive dependencies calling 3rd-party open-source libraries.

 <a target="_blank" href="https://www.jfrog.com/confluence/display/RTF/Welcome+to+Artifactory">User Guide: https://www.jfrog.com/confluence/display/RTF/Welcome+to+Artifactory</a>

 ## Workflow by edition and license